Warm your soul and your kitchen with a big pot of Butternut Squash Chicken Chili.

 - Dash of Ground Nutmeg

-- 1 tbsp Fresh parsley
+- 1 tablespoon Fresh parsley

-- 1 tbsp Green onions
+- 1 tablespoon Green onions

 - In a large stock pot heat chicken fat (or oil) on high.
 Add in the carrots, celery, onions, and butternut squash.
 Place lid on the pot and sweat out vegetables for 5 minutes.
 Mix and reduce heat to medium.
 Place the lid back on and sweat for an additional 5 minutes.